tidepool-org/donor-data-pipeline/src/README.md

 ------

-Below is a list of all modules used in the main pipeline in order of appearance.
+Below is a list of all modules used in the main pipeline in order of execution.

 * **donor_data_pipeline.py**
   * This is the main wrapper for the entire donor data pipeline.
 All other modules are imported and executed from here.
 It acts as a data manager, feeding data into and out of each module.